 MIFIDPRU 4 (Own Funds) Risks

 The likelihood of a risk crystallising, the financial impact if it materialises, and the systems and controls in place to mitigate these are reflected in the assessment of the own funds and liquid assets.
 This assessment determines the minimum amount of own funds and liquid assets ShareIn must hold at all times.
-The analysis is refreshed as and when risks change, or new risks emerge from its business activities, and at least annually.
+The analysis is refreshed as and when risks change, or new risks emerge from its business activities, and at least twice annually.

 Liquidity Risk